2015 Submission Guidelines

 The panel also may request titles that have not been submitted by publishers.
 Publishers are then asked by the Center to submit these titles for consideration and the entry fee will be waived.

 The selection of the shortlist and winning novel is determined through a two-tiered process.
-Forty-five members of the American Booksellers Association, the not-for-profit trade association for independent booksellers, will act as first-tier readers, along with The Center’s network of booklovers, which includes writers, librarians, and staff.
+The Center’s network of booklovers, which includes writers, librarians, and staff, will act as first-tier readers.
 The long list recommended by these readers is then forwarded to a committee of distinguished American writers.
 From those recommended novels, our panel of judges chooses the shortlist and the winner.
-(Our judges in 2012 were Francisco Goldman, Lev Grossman, Heidi Julavits, Paul LaFarge, and Bonnie Nadzam.)

 ADDITIONAL CONDITIONS OF THE AWARDS